thosgood/this-weeks-finds/markdown/201-250/week243.md

 Today I'd like to talk a bit about the first stars in the Universe, and some hotly contested possible observations of these stars.
 Then I want to describe a new paper by my student Derek Wise.
-But first - if anyone gave you a gift certificate for a bookstore this holiday season, here are two suggestions.
+But first --- if anyone gave you a gift certificate for a bookstore this holiday season, here are two suggestions.

 The first one is really easy and fun:

-1) William Poundstone, Fortune's Formula: The Untold Story of the Scientific Betting System that Beat the Casinos and Wall Street, Farrar, Strauss and Giroux, New York, 2005.
+1) William Poundstone, _Fortune's Formula: The Untold Story of the Scientific Betting System that Beat the Casinos and Wall Street_, Farrar, Strauss and Giroux, New York, 2005.

-Packed with rollicking tales of gangsters, horse-racing, blackjack, and insider trading, this is secretly the story of how Claude Shannon developed information theory - and how he and his sidekick John Kelly Jr. used it to make money in casinos and Wall Street.
-I'd known about Shannon's work on information... but not that he beat 99.9% of mutual fund managers, making an average compound return of 28% for many years - as compared to 27% for Warren Buffett!
+Packed with rollicking tales of gangsters, horse-racing, blackjack, and insider trading, this is secretly the story of how Claude Shannon developed information theory --- and how he and his sidekick John Kelly Jr. used it to make money in casinos and Wall Street.
+I'd known about Shannon's work on information... but not that he beat 99.9% of mutual fund managers, making an average compound return of 28% for many years --- as compared to 27% for Warren Buffett!

 This book has just a few equations in it.
 I was delighted by one discovered by Kelly, which I'd never seen before.
 Translating into my own favorite notation, it goes like this:

-S = log M
+$$S = \log M$$
 It's the fundamental equation relating gambling to information!
-Let me explain it - in language far more complicated than you'll see in Poundstone's book.
+Let me explain it --- in language far more complicated than you'll see in Poundstone's book.

-What's M?
+What's $M$?
 It's the best possible average growth of a gambler's money.
-For example, if his best possible strategy lets him triple his money on average, then M = 3.
+For example, if his best possible strategy lets him triple his money on average, then $M = 3$.

-What's S?
+What's $S$?
 This is the amount of "inside information" the gambler has: information he has, that the people he's betting against don't.

 Some technical stuff: First, the above "average" is a geometric mean, not an arithmetic mean.
 Second, if we measure information in bits, we need to use base 2 in the logarithm.
-Physicists would probably prefer to use base e, which means measuring information in "nits".
+Physicists would probably prefer to use base $e$, which means measuring information in "nits".
 It doesn't really matter, but let's use base 2 for now.

 To get a feeling for why Kelly's theorem is true, it's best to start with the simplest example.
-If S = 1, then M = 2.
+If $S = 1$, then $M = 2$.
 So, if a gambler receives one bit of inside information, he can double his money!

 This sounds amazing, but it's also obvious.